cube-soft/cube.pdf/Applications/Editor/Documents/English/Readme.md

 ![Extract](https://raw.githubusercontent.com/cube-soft/cube.assets/master/cubepdfutility/doc/v2/en/main/ribbon/extract.png)

-CubePDF Utility allows you to extract any page in a PDF file and save it in the following file formats.
+CubePDF Utility allows you to extract any page in a PDF file and save it in the PDF or PNG file formats.

-* PDF
-* PNG (Bitmap image file)

 Note that if you select the **Extract** or **Extract the selected pages** menu, the saved format will be PDF.
 If you want to extract in PNG format, please make the necessary settings in the following dialog after selecting the **Extract with other settings** menu.

+#### Extract as PNG file format

 ![Extract with other settings](https://raw.githubusercontent.com/cube-soft/cube.assets/master/cubepdfutility/doc/v2/en/main/extract.png)